akaik0/MantaHotel-project/README.md

 *Afterwards it is needed to run Tomcat and go to the localhost:8080 *The next step is to deploy the application by uploading the war file *Click start button and the webpage will appear

+It is possible to know more about this project from the MantaHotel-Presentation.pdf file.